Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 What do spiders and the IRS have in common?
 Many people hate both, and yet we all know they’re necessary.
 These eight-legged creatures (spiders) play a vital role in the planet’s ecosystem, keeping out pests from your yard and regulating vermin in crop fields.

-As a widespread insect, however, some spider encounters do inevitably lead to bites, especially if they happen to be surprised by humans.
+Being widespread, however, some spider encounters do inevitably lead to bites, especially if they happen to be surprised by humans.
 Hence we’ve compiled six bite remedies using common household materials.

 Most other spider bites simply heal on their own, although there could be severe itching and swelling on the bite area.
 To relieve this, you can apply an ice pack to the wound.